Norton Antivirus Cost and Plan Pricing

 Can I Get A Refund?

 Some more good news: Norton has a 60-day money-back guarantee, which means that if you don’t like their products, you can cancel within 60 days of purchase and get your money back.
-However, that only applies to annual subscriptions; monthly subscriptions only give a 14 day window, but most of Norton’s plans are annual, anyway.
+However, that only applies to annual subscriptions; monthly subscriptions only have a 14-day window, but most of Norton’s plans are annual, anyway.

 Savings for Students